FransUrbo/drive-by-wire/README.md

 * How to control the three MOSFET "relays": [pico-rust-test_4-MOSFET_RELAYS](https://github.com/FransUrbo/pico-rust-test_4-MOSFET_RELAYS)
 * How to setup and trigger the built-in watchdog on the RPi: [pico-rust-test_6-WATCHDOG-LED](https://github.com/FransUrbo/pico-rust-test_6-WATCHDOG-LED)

-The actual DriveByWire source code is getting underway, but it's in [the code directory](./code).
+The actual DriveByWire source code is getting underway, it's in [the code directory](./code).
 I verify fingerprint, read buttons, turn on LEDs correctly and I simulate actuator movement with two LEDs - RED and GREEN.